The article will help you to remove Searchvaults.com fully. Follow the browser hijacker removal instructions given at the end of the article.

 - Guide 1: How to Remove Searchvaults.com from Windows.

-- Guide 2: Get rid of Searchvaults.com from Mac OS X.
+- Guide 2: Get rid of Searchvaults.com on Mac OS X.

-- Guide 3: Remove Searchvaults.com from Google Chrome.
+- Guide 3: Remove Searchvaults.com in Google Chrome.

 - Guide 4: Erase Searchvaults.com from Mozilla Firefox.